iqtree/iqtree.github.io/doc/molevol.md

 Previous sections only dealt with DNA sequences.
 We now switch to an interesting protein data set used to examine the position of Microsporidia, a Fungus.
 Please download the [alignment file here](data/microspo.fa), which is a subset (10 genes) of the full data set ([Brinkmann et al., 2005]).
 This data set contains some Archaea as outgroup to the remaining Eukaryotes.

-First perform a standard model:
+First perform a single model analysis:

 	iqtree -s microspo.fa -mset LG -nt AUTO -bb 1000